open-feature/spec/glossary.md

 ### Context

-The flag evaluation context, which contains information about the runtime environment, details of the transport method encapsulating the flag evaluation, the host, the client, the subject (user), etc.
+The flag evaluation context, which may contain information about the runtime environment, details of the transport method encapsulating the flag evaluation, the host, the client, the subject (user), etc.